 - TestNG Framework With Selenium.

-What is TestNG Framework?
+What is TestNG or TestNG Framework?

-Additionally, TestNG Framework is an open-source automated testing framework, where NG of TestNG means Next Generation.
+Additionally, the TestNG Framework is an open-source automated testing framework, where NG of TestNG means Next Generation.
 The TestNG Framework is better than JUnit, especially when testing integrated classes.
 Pay special thanks to Cedric Beust, who is the creator of TestNG!!
 How and in what ways it is powerful, is discussed in the next section.

-In the test area, the TestNG testing framework provides the ability to the user to write more flexible tests with the help of the TestNG Framework’s annotations, grouping, sequencing and parametrizing.
+In the test area, the TestNG testing framework provides the ability to the user to write more flexible tests with the help of the TestNG Framework’s annotations, grouping, sequencing, and parametrizing.
 It gives the TestNG Framework an upper hand over JUnit.
 Additionally, the TestNG Framework provides a lot of benefits for the tester’s community.
 We will list them out in the next section.

 What are the Benefits of TestNG Over JUnit?